August 24, 2021, 3:36 pm

-The Barranquilla Carnaval is not only the second largest Carnaval celebration in the world, only beaten by the Carnaval celebration in Rio de Janeiro, but it is also perhaps the most famous and recognized celebration in Colombia.
-It is one of the most impressive displays of Colombian culture, giving you a taste of everything from the history and influence of African slaves to the modern day influence of reggaeton and champeta music scene on Colombia culture.
+The Barranquilla Carnaval is not only the second-largest Carnaval celebration in the world, only beaten by the Carnaval celebration in Rio de Janeiro, but it is also perhaps the most famous and recognized celebration in Colombia.
+It is one of the most impressive displays of Colombian culture, giving you a taste of everything from the history and influence of African slaves to the modern-day influence of reggaeton and champeta music scene on Colombia culture.
 Carnaval only happens once a year in Barranquilla, but, fortunately, there are Carnaval events going on year-round.
-So, even if you can't make to Barranquilla for Carnaval, be on the lookout for pre-Carnaval parades and cumbia wheels in popular neighborhoods, and be sure to check out the House of Carnaval, where you can find all sorts of Carnaval memorabilia on display as well as learn a little more about how Carnaval celebrations began in Barranquilla.
+So, even if you can't make it to Barranquilla for Carnaval, be on the lookout for pre-Carnaval parades and cumbia wheels in popular neighbourhoods, and be sure to check out the House of Carnaval, where you can find all sorts of Carnaval memorabilia on display as well as learn a little more about how Carnaval celebrations began in Barranquilla.

 Due to its proximity to the Magdalena River and the Atlantic Ocean, Barranquilla has always been one of Colombia's most important port cities—it even earned the nickname, "the port of gold."
 Even today, you can watch both national and international boats arrive to and leave Barranquilla packed with goods being imported and exported.

 There is a special little place in Barranquilla called Bocas de Cenizas, "mouth of ashes," where you can observe up close the mouth of the Magdalena River as it empties into the Atlantic Ocean.
-To best observe, you'll want to jump on the touristic train, beginning in the fishing neighborhood of las Flores, that will carry you to the end of the Magdalena River where you can see the ash-colored swirling water that is born out of the interlacing of the Magdalena River with the Atlantic Ocean.
+To best observe, you'll want to jump on the touristic train, beginning in the fishing neighbourhood of las Flores, that will carry you to the end of the Magdalena River where you can see the ash-coloured swirling water that is born out of the interlacing of the Magdalena River with the Atlantic Ocean.

 Share with your traveller friends!